-2017 Fantasy Football Draft Prep: Eagles give Fantasy owners reasons to get excited about Alshon Jeffery, Zach Ertz, and to avoid LeGarrette Blount
+2017 Fantasy Football Draft Prep: Eagles give Fantasy owners reasons to get excited about Alshon Jeffery, Zach Ertz -- and to avoid LeGarrette Blount

 They also showed us that LeGarrette Blount is likely someone you want to avoid, unless it's with a late-round pick.

-Let's start with the positives.
-Jeffery hasn't had many since coming to Philadelphia as a free agent in the offseason, a he battled a shoulder injury in training camp and struggled in the second preseason game against Buffalo with poor route running, which was attributed to him not knowing the offense.
+Let's start with the positives, and Jeffery hasn't had many since coming to Philadelphia as a free agent in the offseason.
+He battled a shoulder injury in training camp and struggled in the second preseason game against Buffalo with poor route running, which was attributed to him not knowing the offense.

 He turned things around against the Miami Dolphins with two catches for 35 yards and a touchdown on two targets.
 His scoring play came on a 15-yard slant against what looked like a confused Miami secondary, but if Jeffery is healthy he could deliver big production.